Below are the terms and conditions of Hood

 billed under the terms of Summer II.
 Charges

-Hood students whose summer housing begins May 21
+Hood students living on campus during the spring semester whose summer housing begins May 20

 will be able to stay in their spring assignment until then at no cost, but will be required to move to